 If you’re staying in the capital city or along the south coast of Iceland, you may want to add an extra region to your tour, the Reykjanes peninsula.
-Located close to the Icelandic capital, Reykjavík, in southwest Iceland, it’s an area that you may not realise is already on your itinerary.
+Located in southwest Iceland – close to the Icelandic capital, Reykjavík – it’s an area that you may not realise is already on your itinerary.

-Reykjanes is home to the Blue Lagoon, one of the country's top attractions.
-Not to mention Iceland’s main airport, Keflavík.
-But beyond these stops, the peninsula has a lot to offer.
+Reykjanes is home to the Blue Lagoon, one of the country’s top attractions, and Iceland’s main airport, Keflavík.
+But beyond these two stops, the peninsula still has a lot to offer.

 As you travel from the airport to Reykjavík, churning seas and expansive lava fields will be your striking backdrop.
 It’s well worth stepping off the beaten path to discover this stunning region.